MicrosoftDocs/mesh-docs/mesh/events-guide/customize-event.md

 Along with [tools to interact with and manage attendees](produce-event.md#event-producers-tools), you have a Control Panel to manage aspects of the environment.
 You may want to play a video when people enter the event, or execute a pre-planned sequence of actions like queuing a video, displaying images, and showing a Screenshare simultaneously.
 All of this can be added (and more) when you customize your event.

 ### Types of customizations

+Customization in Mesh is made possible with a built-in event production system that empowers you to add images,  videos directly in the Mesh app, in addition to the customizations developers can add in Unity (link to dev docs).
+At showtime you can use tools to interact with and manage attendees, and control aspects of the environment in real-time.

 * Add objects through the Editor like Screenshares, Images, or Videos.